ruizrj73/SimpleChatApp/README.md

 # Simple Chat Application

+### Prepare MySQL Database

-In your MySQL Server Database, execute the script inside sql-script folder to create the databse for SimpleChatApp.
+In your MySQL GUI Tools, execute the script inside sql-script folder to create the databse for Simple Chat Application.
 Modify the server/config/index.js file and use your MySQL Server configuration

 ### Install Dependencies